Learn how to manage anxiety and feel more in control.

 In some cases, a combination of CBT and medication may be recommended for treating OCD.
 Medication can help manage the symptoms while individuals engage in therapy to learn coping skills and address the underlying thought patterns and behaviors associated with OCD.

-Psychotherapy for OCD can help you:
+Psychotherapy for OCD can help you

 Develop Coping Strategies